swc-project/website/website/docs/configuring-preset-env.md

 Example environments: `chrome`, `opera`, `edge`, `firefox`, `safari`, `ie`, `ios`, `android`, `node`, `electron`.

 If `targets` is not specified, `swc` uses `browserslist` to get target information.
 See [browserslist](#browserslist)

+### path

+`string`, defaults to current directory.

+The path specifies the directory to load the browserslist module and any browserslist configuration files (e.g. `.browserslistrc`, `browserslist` field in package.json).

+This can be useful if your build system isn't in the root of your project.

 ### mode